zey9991/lys-lab/project/DED.md

 | Correct Ver. | There are places I remember. **All** my life, **though** some have changed.
 Some forever, not for better.
 Some have gone, and some remain.
 All these places **had** their moments. **With lovers and** friends, I still can recall.
 Some are dead and some are **living**.
 In my life, I'**ve** love**d** them all. |
 | My Ver.      | There're places I remembered on my life those some have changed.
 Some are forever not for better, some have gone and some remain.
 All these places have their moments, when laughing with friends, I still can recall.
 Some are dead and some are leaving.
 In my life, I love them all. |

-- succumb / səˈkʌm / *v.*屈服，屈从；病情加重，死于（某疾病）
+- succumb / səˈkʌm / *v*.屈服，屈从；病情加重，死于（某疾病）

 ## 2024.11.30